-Access to NAP support
+Access to New Arrivals Program support

-Year 6 and high school aged newly arrived students in metropolitan Sydney and Wollongong areas should be referred to their local Intensive English Centre (IEC) or the Intensive English High School (IEHS).
+Eligible newly arrived students enrolling in Year 6 and in high school in the Sydney metropolitan, Armidale and Wollongong areas should be referred to their local Intensive English Centre (IEC) or the Intensive English High School (IEHS).

-- speak a language other than English as their first language
+- are newly arrived in Australia and speak a language other than English as their first language

 All schools have a Strategic Improvement Plan in which they must show the school community how they propose to use funds to support students.
 Accountability for the effective use of new arrivals funding to improve student learning occurs through the Annual Report.